API

 Chosen image

-You can rent one or multiple bare metals in one of 15+ locations.
+You can rent one or multiple Bare Metal servers in one of 15+ locations.
 You can find all the locations on our website.

 You have 100% access to the computing and networking power of the machine because the server environment is fully isolated.